 What is the status of the Iplex Class Action?

 - The Iplex Class Action was commenced in the Federal Court of Australia on 5 August 2024 and is being case managed by the Honourable Justice Button in the Victorian Registry of the Federal Court.
-The claim is at a very early stage.
+The claim is at an early stage.

 - Iplex filed its defence on 15 November 2024 and has brought cross-claims against entities in the BGC group of companies and the plumber that installed Pipes in the home of the lead plaintiff in the class action.